michaelmalick/phd-thesis/2_introduction/intro.md

 vertical transport processes modulates surface primary production.
 In particular, processes controlling water column stratification and the movement of deep nutrient rich water to the surface are frequently cited as key elements driving phytoplankton dynamics.
-For example, in coastal upwelling areas, winds drive surface waters offshore through Ekman transport, causing deep nutrient rich water to upwell into the photic zone, providing the necessary nutrients for primary production.
-Primary production occurring during the spring phytoplankton bloom in turn affects secondary production, for instance, of zooplankton, thus providing a pathway between vertical transport and salmon productivity.
+For example, in coastal upwelling areas, winds drive surface waters offshore through Ekman dynamics, causing deep nutrient rich water to upwell into the photic zone, providing the necessary nutrients for primary production.
+In turn, this primary production provides grazing opportunities for zooplankton, and thus provides a pathway between vertical ocean transport and salmon productivity.

-Recently, an alternative bottom-up forcing hypothesis has emerged that suggests that food resources available to juvenile salmon may also be driven by changes in horizontal transport, i.e., ocean current patterns, that cause zooplankton to be advected into or out of coastal areas.

 For Pacific salmon, testing this vertical transport hypothesis has mainly focused on the relationships between average upwelling intensity and productivity of individual salmon stocks with mixed results.
 A key assumption of this previous work on the links between vertical transport and productivity of higher-trophic-level species is that there is a strong relationship between phytoplankton dynamics and salmon productivity, however, this assumption is largely untested.
-In the Northeast Pacific, phytoplankton dynamics are primarily characterized by the spring phytoplankton bloom, which has two primary modes of variability, the timing of the bloom and the intensity of the bloom [CITE].
-In chapter xxx, I explore the relationships between spring bloom dynamics and salmon productivity by asking whether the phenology or intensity of the spring phytoplankton bloom can explain variability in salmon productivity.
-I find strong evidence for effects of the timing of the spring bloom as well as phytoplankton biomass following the bloom on salmon productivity throughout the North Pacific Rim.
+In chapter 1, I explore this vertical transport hypothesis by asking whether the phenology or intensity of the spring phytoplankton bloom can explain variability in salmon productivity.
+In particular, I use hierarchical models to estimate the effects of spring bloom initiation date and phytoplankton biomass on productivity of 27 pink salmon populations.
+I find strong evidence for effects of the spring bloom on pink salmon productivity with the phenology of bloom consistently being a better predictor of salmon productivity than phytoplankton biomass.

-Recently, an alternative bottom-up forcing hypothesis has emerged that suggests that food resources available to juvenile salmon may also be driven by changes in horizontal transport, i.e., ocean current patterns, that cause zooplankton to be advected into or out of coastal areas.
-In chapter xxx, I develop a method for indexing variability in the NPC and estimate relationships between variability in the positioning and intensity of the NPC on 16x North American pink, chum, and sockeye salmon stocks.
-I find that stocks of these species in the southern part of their North American range (i.e., throughout British Columbia and Washington) are most strongly affected by variability in horizontal ocean transport.
+Recently, an alternative bottom-up forcing hypothesis has emerged that suggests that horizontal ocean transport may be as equally important as vertical transport in determining productivity of higher-trophic-level species.
+The horizontal transport hypothesis suggests that food resources available to juvenile salmon is driven by changes in horizontal transport processes, e.g., ocean currents or eddies, that cause zooplankton or other weakly/passive drifters to be advected into or out of coastal areas.
+For example, in the California Current, research has indicated that the composition of copepods in coastal areas is largely determined by advection processes.

+For Pacific salmon, the effects of horizontal transport on productivity has largely not been tested, except for a few local scale studies.
+In chapter 2, I develop a method for indexing variability in the NPC and estimate relationships between variability in the positioning and intensity of the NPC on 163 North American pink, chum, and sockeye salmon stocks.
+I find that stocks of these species in the southern part of their North American range (i.e., throughout British Columbia and Washington) are most strongly affected by variability in horizontal ocean transport and the effect attenuates for stocks that enter the ocean at higher latitudes.

 ## Ecological pathways

-In chapters xxx and xxx, I find evidence for two competing bottom-up forcing hypotheses.
+In chapters 1 and 2, I find evidence for two competing bottom-up forcing hypotheses; the vertical transport hypothesis and the horizontal transport hypothesis.
 However, these hypotheses are not mutually exclusive and may have additive or multiplicative effects on salmon productivity.
-Because both the vertical and horizontal transport hypotheses focus on ocean processes that occur at the regional spatial scale, both hypotheses may be driving by larger scale processes, such as climate processes.
-Indeed, hierarchy theory suggests that large-scale processes likely 'set the stage' for smaller scale processes by defining boundaries that constrain the smaller-scale processes [CITE].
+Because both the vertical and horizontal transport hypotheses focus on ocean processes that occur at the regional spatial scale, both hypotheses may be affected by larger scale processes, such as climate processes.
+Indeed, hierarchy theory suggests that large-scale processes likely 'set the stage' for smaller scale processes by defining boundaries that constrain the smaller-scale processes [@Allen1982a].

 It is widely recognized that the dynamics of the North Pacific are partially controlled by inter-decadal fluctuations in large-scale climate and ocean